anoopt/siuuu/README.md

 ### Sound Not Playing
 - Check if audio is muted in your browser/system
-- If on a Chrome internal page (`chrome://`, `edge://`, etc.), you'll see a helpful popup explaining the limitation
-- Try the extension on a regular website like Google, YouTube, or any news site
+- The animated popup should appear regardless of audio settings
-- Refresh the webpage and try again if needed
+- Try refreshing the extension if needed (go to `chrome://extensions/` and click reload)

+### Animation Not Working
+- Make sure the popup appears when clicking the icon
+- If popup appears but no animation, try reloading the extension
+- Check browser console for any JavaScript errors

 ### Keyboard Shortcut Not Working
 - Check if another extension is using the same shortcut
-- Try the shortcut on a regular webpage (not Chrome settings pages)
+- Try the shortcut on any webpage
 - Reload the extension if you changed the shortcut

 ## 🤝 Contributing